w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Use headings and spacing to group related content

-Content design benefits from clear headings to chunk up content.
-Use whitespace to reduce clutter, make related content or elements more apparent, and make content more scannable.
+Provide clear headings to group content and make it easier to scan.
+Use whitespace to make relationships between content and elements more apparent.

 {::nomarkdown}
 <%= learn_more %>